The Chart for Morgan Stanley (MS) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MS starting from YESHAYA SHARON, who sale 2,500 shares at the price of $95.64 back on Jul 21.
-After this action, YESHAYA SHARON now owns 24,895 shares of Morgan Stanley, valued at $239,104 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MS starting from DARLING ALISTAIR, who sale 1,000 shares at the price of $99.46 back on Nov 09.
+After this action, DARLING ALISTAIR now owns 32,675 shares of Morgan Stanley, valued at $99,460 using the latest closing price.

-SAPERSTEIN ANDREW M, the Co-President/Head of WM of Morgan Stanley, sale 11,465 shares at $92.97 during a trade that took place back on Jul 16, which means that SAPERSTEIN ANDREW M is holding 173,075 shares at $1,065,901 based on the most recent closing price.
+YESHAYA SHARON, the Chief Financial Officer of Morgan Stanley, sale 2,500 shares at $95.64 during a trade that took place back on Jul 21, which means that YESHAYA SHARON is holding 24,895 shares at $239,104 based on the most recent closing price.

 Stock Fundamentals for MS